-- If you are a DHMP employee or provider, please complete the attestation after closing out of this PDF. - If you are a non-DHMP provider, please complete the attestation, on the next page, and fax back to the Health Management Department.
+- ➤ If you are completing this training in Workday there is no need to complete the attestation attached. - ➤ If you are a DHMP employee or provider and did not complete training in Workday, please complete the attestation on the next page.
+Email to DSNPCare@dhha.org or fax/scan to (303) 602-2146. - ➤ If you are a non-DHMP provider, please complete the attestation, on the next page, and fax/scan back to the Care Management Department at (303) 602-2146.
+Email to DSNPCare@dhha.org.

-Attestation of Completion of DHMP (HMO_SNP) Annual Model of Care Training for 2020 for Non-DHMP Providers
+Attestation of Completion of DHMP SNP Model of Care Training for 2024 for Providers and Care Team

 Non-DHMP Providers: Annual MOC Training is a CMS Regulatory Requirement.
 By signing below, you are attesting to the fact that this training has been reviewed and understood by you.
-Please print and complete the form below then fax this page back to DHMP (HMO-SNP) Health Management Department at: 303-602-2146.
+Please print and complete the form below then fax/scan this page back to DHMP Care Management Department at: (303) 602-2146.
+Email to DSNPCare@dhha.org.